 Increasing the DAL does lessen the risk that a requirements implementation verification step will be missed or be incorrect but cannot compensate for incorrect or missing requirements.
 The verification activities of RTCA DO-178C/DO-254 start from a presumption that the requirements (created by the ARPs processes) are correct, consistent, and complete.
 The link, therefore, between RTCA DO-178C/DO-254 and safety is at best tenuous.
-While the DAL for software is a convenient fantasy with respect to its relationship to aircraft safety, it is a fantasy nevertheless.

 The problem is not necessarily what is in DO-178C but what is omitted.
-If an analysis of the software functional requirements is not included in the safety assessment process, then a major source of accident causation is being omitted and the results cannot claim to be very useful or predictive.
+If an analysis of the software functional requirements is not included in the safety assessment process, then a major source of accident causation is being omitted and the results cannot claim to be predictive.
 Obviously, functional software requirements are generated at some point in the aircraft system engineering process.
 The point is that they are not generated from and integrated into (are not a part of) the safety assessment process.
-STPA generates the safety requirements (including those for software) and includes both hardware and software in the analysis process by analyzing the behavior of the system as a whole without treating the software as somehow different or oversimplifying its role in accidents.
+STPA generates the functional safety requirements (including those for software) and includes both hardware and software in the analysis process by analyzing the behavior of the system as a whole without treating the software as somehow different or oversimplifying its role in accidents.
 The interactions between software components can be subtle and indirect.
 Section 6.1, for example, described potentially hazardous interactions between the Autobrake and the hydraulic control software identified by STPA in the WBS example that could not be identified by the failure analysis process specified in ARP 4761: nothing failed in the scenario and software implementation errors were not involved.

 As just one example, Section 5 described a hazardous scenario identified by STPA related to BSCU Autobrake behavior.
 Analysis of the BSCU hydraulic controller identified potentially hazardous interactions between the Autobrake and hydraulic control software.
+These interactions are at the braking system component level, not the aircraft level.

 Another major aspect of software-related safety issues that are not included in ARP 4761 is the impact of the software design on human operators who are trying to manage automation.
 Many of the major recent aircraft accidents have involved human-automation interaction problems.
 For example, software design is contributing to pilot mode confusion and inconsistent software behavior is leading to pilots doing the wrong thing because they are confused about the state of the automation or the aircraft [Billings, 1996; Sarter and Woods, 1995; Sarter, Woods and Billings, 1997; Leveson 2012].
-While all four of the causes of the American Airlines B-757 Flight 965 accident near Cali Columbia in 1995 identified in the accident report involved errors on the part of the flight crew, perhaps the most puzzling is the fourth cause, which was described as the flight crew's failure to revert to basic radio navigation at the time when the FMS-assisted navigation became confusing and demanded an excessive workload in a critical phase of the flight [Cali].
+One of the causes of the American Airlines B-757 Flight 965 accident near Cali Columbia in 1995 identified in the accident report was described as the flight crew's failure to revert to basic radio navigation at the time when the FMS-assisted navigation became confusing and demanded an excessive workload in a critical phase of the flight [Cali].
 Surely the fault should lie at least partly (if not in total) with the design of software that was confusing and required too high a work load and not with the pilot who was confused by it.
+The more recent Asiana Airlines accident while landing at San Francisco is another example of pilot confusion about automation features.

-6.5 Role of Humans (Operators) in the Analysis
+6.4 Role of Humans (Operators) in the Analysis